vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 Find problems before installation begins, such as:
 * Nodes unable to communicate with each other
 * Credentials to pull images are invalid
-* Slow disks for masters
+* Slow disks for control plane nodes

 And many more